flamingock/flamingock-examples/import-from-mongock/README.md

 This example demonstrates:

-1. **Seamless Migration**: Existing Mongock change units work in Flamingock with minimal changes
+1. **Seamless Migration**: Existing Mongock change units work in Flamingock with minimal changes 2**Pipeline Configuration**: Proper setup for migrated and new change units 3**System Stage Integration**: Automatic upgrade of Mongock change logs to Flamingock audit logs
-2. **Backward Compatibility**: Legacy Mongock annotations are supported
-3. **Pipeline Configuration**: Proper setup for migrated and new change units
-4. **System Stage Integration**: Automatic migration of Mongock change logs to Flamingock audit logs

 ---